What We Do

 Permanent Housing

 Hildebrand works closely with each family to find, apply for, and move into permanent homes.
 Hildebrand staff work together with families to explore and access a variety of pathways to securing a permanent home, which may include the Massachusetts Rental Voucher Program (MRVPs), Section 8 vouchers, state or federal public housing, HomeBASE, and market rate options.
-Hildebrand currently owns and operates 22 units of affordable housing across Cambridge and Boston.
+Hildebrand also owns 22 units of permanent housing and operates 13 units of Permanent Supportive Housing (PSH) for families who are exiting chronic homelessness.

 A man holds his baby next to an older child.